-with probability $1 - 2\pa{n+m}\inv$ where $C$ is a constant depending on $\norm{\Cxy}$ and $K$ and $\bv = \pa{\Id - \Lv^\lambda_\xv\Theta_\fop}\xv$ the bias given by~\eqref{eq:LMMSE}. \end{theorem} \begin{proof} This result is obtained by decomposing the error in two terms:
+with probability $1 - 2\pa{n+m}\inv$ where $C$ is a constant depending on $\norm{\Cxy}$ and $K$, and $\bv = \pa{\Id - \widehat{\Lv}^\lambda_\xv\Theta_\fop}\theta_\xv$ the bias given by~\eqref{eq:LMMSE}. \end{theorem} \begin{proof} This result is obtained by decomposing the error in two terms:

-where the first term is a stability term controlled through the result of Corollary~\ref{corollary:sampling_bound} and the second term is an approximation error that we control with Theorem~\ref{th:error_bound_singular_values}. \end{proof}
+where the first term is an approximation error term controlled through Theorem~\ref{th:error_bound_singular_values} while the second term is a stability term that we control with Corollary~\ref{corollary:sampling_bound}. \end{proof}

 A few remarks are in order.
 The first one is that we can separate the error from the uncertainties inherent to the problem from the error that comes from using a finite sample approximation of the LMMSE.
-The first term that depends on $\beta$ is very classical in non-blind inverse problem literature and is known as the ``convergence rate'' which indicates how the expected error bound evolve when the noise level decreases.
-However, in the blind case we have a new term that is added to the convergence rate which encodes the error that one can expect given the level of randomness over the forward operator.
-More precisely, we see that the rate depends on the ratio of the variance to the second moment of each singular value, scaled by the second moment to the power of the source condition variable.
+The first term that depends on the noise level $\beta$ is very classical in the inverse problem literature and is known as the ``convergence rate'' which indicates how the expected error bound evolves when the noise level decreases.
+However, in the blind case a new term is added to the convergence rate which encodes the error that one can expect given the level of randomness on the forward operator.
+More precisely, we see in~\eqref{eq:main_th} that the rate depends on the ratio of the variance to the second moment of each singular value of $\fop$, scaled by the second moment to the power of the source condition variable.